All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 with uncanny fidelity.

-- When meaning happens
+- When does meaning happen?

-- Why resonance emerges
+- Why does resonance emerge?

-- What understanding even is
+- What is understanding, fundamentally?

-This is not a computational problem.
+This is not a computational question.

 It is a philosophical one.